Skip to main content

 Frequently Asked Questions

-What is entity SEO and how does it differ from regular SEO?
+What is the difference between entity SEO and traditional keyword SEO?

-Entity SEO is the practice of optimising your brand to be recognised as a distinct, structured entity by search engines and AI models — rather than optimising individual pages for keyword queries.
-While traditional SEO focuses on ranking factors like backlinks and on-page content, entity SEO builds a network of structured data, knowledge graph entries, and third-party signals that enable AI systems to identify, understand, and recommend your brand.
-Both approaches work together, but entity SEO specifically addresses AI search visibility where citations and recommendations replace click-through rankings.
+Entity SEO optimises your brand to be recognised as a distinct, structured entity by search engines and AI models, rather than optimising individual pages for specific search phrases.
+Traditional keyword SEO focuses on ranking factors like on-page text and backlinks; entity SEO builds a network of structured data, knowledge graph entries, and third-party signals that enable AI systems to identify, understand, and recommend your brand.
+The two work together, but entity SEO specifically addresses AI search visibility where citations and recommendations replace click-through rankings.

 How do I know if my brand is recognised as an entity by Google?